International Sea Glass Association Professional Members

 Virgin Sea Glass

 Mary Louise Lauffer is a life-long beachcomber, who creates unique pieces with her finds.
 The shape, size and quality of the shards determine if they will be used in Sterling and fine silver bezeled jewelry, casual sterling wire jewelry, beachy cord wear, or in 3D Tiffany style work: panels, suncatchers, mini-sculptures, or multi-media pieces.
+She also offers notecards featuring seaglass from her extensive collection.
 She especially enjoys using historical glass and pottery and loves sharing her research on pieces.
 She collects in the VI, where lived for 40 years, DelMarVa and Maine.
 She lives in Lewes, Delaware, with her bottle-collector husband Carl Butler.
 See the YouTube video, Virgin Sea Glass Studio Tour, to learn more.

 West Coast Sea Glass